1. The First Anglo-Burmese War began in __________.

 Explanation: Britain preferred a buffer state, not direct annexation.

-70. The Anglo-Bhutanese conflict demonstrated the British strategy of:
+70. The Anglo-Bhutanese conflict demonstrated the British strategy of__________.

 A) Annexation only